Commitments & Partnerships

 National Hydropower Association (NHA)

-HDR is an active member of NHA with a number of professionals holding leadership positions on the Advisory Board, including the President of the Association.
+We are an active member of NHA with a number of professionals holding leadership positions on the Advisory Board, including the President of the Association.

 Northwest Hydroelectric Association (NWHA)